 I did a lot of my own research despite buying and referencing Self-Printed.
 (A caveat: Catherine’s book outlines how she self-published and is not exhaustive.)
-For example, Catherine really pushed her reader to go for the free ISBNs offered by Smashwords and CreateSpace (the Amazon-owned Print-On-Demand service), but many others will push you to pony up the money for them (note: they’re free for Canadian authors).
+For example, Catherine really pushed her reader to go for the free ISBNs offered by Smashwords and CreateSpace (the Amazon-owned Print-On-Demand service—update: CreateSpace is now part of Amazon KDP), but many others will push you to pony up the money for them (note: they’re free for Canadian authors).
 I took a long, hard look at the considerable expense of buying up a block of my own ISBNs through the US’s ISBN site Bowker.
-Would the cost be worth it, I wondered, to have an ISBN for the Kindle version of my book when the largest online retailer of eBooks, Amazon, cares more about its own identifier (ASIN)?
+Would the cost be worth it, I wondered, to have an ISBN for the Kindle version of my book when the largest online retailer of e-books, Amazon, cares more about its own identifier (ASIN)?

 A lot of the decisions a self-publisher makes will be personal to their genre, their goals, their audience, and their budget.
 And like any writing advice you’ll find out there telling you “the best way to write stellar dialogue” or “modern readers prefer books of this length,” most self-publishing advice (keyword: most) is merely that: advice.
 You don’t have to use the most popular distribution route or write to the current genre trend or, ahem, always start new chapters on the right-hand page just because someone makes it sound as if doing otherwise will get you hate mail.

 Do ensure you’re making the best product you can.
 Get some critique and revise.
 Get that story professionally edited.
 If you’re not paying someone to do your formatting for you, take the time to learn how and do a clean, thorough job.
 Double-check your work.